cheikhshift/clm/readme.md

 # clm
 A simple load manager written in Go.
 CLM auto scales your stateless application based on the flags supplied.
-Kinda like k8s without the headache.

 ** This does not support sessions as of now.!!!!